chitru/daanfe-copy-01/src/pages/index.md

       - label: Learn More
         url: /features
     content: >-
-      Daanfe is a digital agency specialised in digital design and digital marketing.
+      We are digital agency specialised in digital design, digital marketing and web app design and development.
 We can help you to develop your brand from scratch to success.
     image: /images/hero.png
     section_id: hero
     title: 'Hi, Welcome to Daanfe. '